 Seniors who are planning to attend college in the fall can begin applying for financial aid on October 1!
 The Free Application for Federal Student Aid or FAFSA evaluates a family’s ability to pay for college expenses on an annual basis.
 The on-time priority FAFSA completion deadline for State of Michigan Scholarship consideration is March 1 of each year.
 Listed below are some helpful resources that will hopefully answer many of your questions!

 The Financial Aid Tips and Timeline document will make sure you don’t forget any important step in the financial aid process.
 Speed up your FAFSA completion time by using the FAFSA On The Web Worksheet, this resource will help you to gather all of the important information you need ahead of time!
 When downloading this helpful document make sure to choose the academic year that matches when you will be enrolled in and attending college.

 The financial aid process begins with the student and one parent creating their unique Federal Student Aid Identification or FSA ID, which can be done NOW if you’d like!
 The FSA ID is a personalized user name and password that represents your legal electronic signature and should be kept private and secure at all times.

 Guidance Office Staff

 Aminah Lott – Ms. Lott is a Michigan State University College Access Adviser working with us this school year.
-Ms. Lott works with our students at the high school every Tuesday, Thursday and some Fridays to help answer their questions about the college planning and application process.
+Ms. Lott works with our students at the junior senior high school every Tuesday, Thursday and some Fridays to help answer their questions about the college planning and application process.

 Courtney Fletcher – Mrs. Fletcher is one of our main office secretaries, she works with students attendance and records needs.